-Crispy air fryer roast potatoes are super quick to make and require no par-boiling!
-They're fluffy on the inside and crispy on the outside, but best of all they're much healthier than oven-baked roast potatoes!
+These crispy air fryer roast potatoes are super quick to make and require no par-boiling!
+They're fluffy on the inside and crispy on the outside, but best of all they're much healthier than oven roasted potatoes!

-Serve with a traditional Sunday Roast (try this air fryer roast chicken), or as an easy side for a quick weeknight dinner.
+Serve with a traditional Sunday Roast (try this air fryer roast chicken) or as an easy potato side for a quick weeknight dinner.

-These simple air fryer roasted potatoes cook in just 25 minutes in the air fryer, making them a quick and easy alternative to oven-roasted potatoes.
+These simple air fryer roasted potatoes cook in just 25 minutes in the air fryer, making them a quick and easy alternative to oven roast potatoes.

 Check out my eBook⭐Easy Air Fryer Recipes⭐ which includes 20 straightforward and easy-to-follow recipes for your air fryer.
 You'll be a pro at air fryer cooking in no time!
 Don't miss out, get your copy today!

 - Air fryers use less oil than traditional roasting methods, which means that your roast potatoes will be much healthier and lower in fat.

 - Using an air fryer saves space in the oven when you're cooking a roast dinner or Christmas lunch.